Aandhi: Development

 Gulzar said the film had no semblance with the personal life of then Prime Minister, Indira Gandhi.
-He wanted to make film about modern Indian politician, and so he modelled the character on Indira Gandhi and to some extent on noted parliamentarian from Bihar, Tarkeshwari Sinha.
+He wanted to make film about modern Indian politician, and so he modelled the character on Indira Gandhi and to some extent on noted parliamentarian from Bihar, Pratibha Patil.

 Script

 An early version of the film's story was written by veteran screenwriter Sachin Bhowmick, however it did not go well with Gulzar.
 He had an idea of an estranged couple meeting in a hotel after years, and started developing it.
 Hindi writer Kamleshwar joined as the writing crew, as the film started shooting.
 He later went on to write a full-fledged novel, Kali Aandhi (Black Storm), which is quite different from the film.
 Subsequently, the film was written simultaneously along with another Gulzar film, Mausam (1975), which was also written by Bhushan Banmali and Gulzar.
 Along with Khushboo, Aandhi also released in the same year; 1975 proving to be the most prolific for director-screenwriter Gulzar's career.